kshji/go/docs/README.md

 ## Using  commandline options and arguments as \*nix persons calls or flags as Go calls ##

-Basic using
+Basic using,
-This version function call need update always when you add new flag.
+this version function call need update always when you add new flag.
 ```go
 package main